 But first: why do some of even the most successful startup founders continue to seek mentorship?

-Mentorship is Core to Running a Startup
+Strong Mentors are Core to a Successful Startup

 Founders have to balance mentorship with the day-to-day responsibilities of their companies.
 But sometimes founders approach mentorship as a kind of “detour” from their normal operations- something they can get through before “getting back to work.”